Migacz85/wp-docker/readme.md

 ```

 - Enter a name for your stack when prompted
+- Select a WordPress image version from the list
 - Optional flags:
   - `--domain`: Set custom domain (default: localhost)
   - `--logs`: Show container logs after deployment

+### Available WordPress Images
+The deployment includes support for multiple WordPress versions with different PHP versions:
+- Latest stable release
+- Specific WordPress versions (6.8, 6.7, etc.)
+- PHP 8.x and 7.x variants

 The script will:
 1. Generate self-signed SSL certificates